CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/docs/clang_tidy.md

     # and you are using the `fix` behavior of clang-tidy.
     -clang-apply-replacements-binary \
         <PATH_TO_LLVM_BUILD>/bin/clang-apply-replacements \
     # The checks to employ in the build.
-Use `-*` to omit default checks.
+Use `-*,...` to omit default checks.
     -checks=<CHECKS> \
     -header-filter=<FILTER> \# Optional, limit results to only certain files.
-    -fix \# Optional, used if you want to have clang-tidy auto-fix errors. chrome/browser # The path to the files you want to check.
+    -fix \# Optional, used if you want to have clang-tidy auto-fix errors.
+    'chrome/browser/.*' # A regex of the files you want to check.

 Copy-Paste Friendly (though you'll still need to stub in the variables):
 <PATH_TO_LLVM_SRC>/clang-tools-extra/clang-tidy/tool/run-clang-tidy.py \